MarkRoldan88/Mastercam-Level-Exporter/README.md

 - Mastercam 2021
 - Mastercam 2020

-_Note: This chook **may** be compatible with Mastercam 2018 & 2019 if the NETHook3_0.dll reference is updated to the proper file location for those versions; this has not been tested yet_
+❔ _Note: This chook **may** be compatible with Mastercam 2018 & 2019 if the NETHook3_0.dll reference is updated to the proper file location for those versions; this has not been tested yet_

-## How To Install
+## Installation

-### Method 1
 Download the `Level-Exporter.InstallerMC2021.msi` from [**releases**](https://github.com/MarkRoldan88/Mastercam-Level-Exporter/releases) and choose the Mastercam 2020 or 2021 chooks directory.

 Usually located at _C:\Program Files\Mastercam 2021\Mastercam\chooks_

 ---

-### Method 2
+### Alternate Installation Method
-Download the zip from [**releases**](https://github.com/MarkRoldan88/Mastercam-Level-Exporter/releases) and extract it into the Mastercam Chooks directory, usually located at:
+Download the zip from [**releases**](https://github.com/MarkRoldan88/Mastercam-Level-Exporter/releases) and extract the files to the Mastercam Chooks directory, usually located at:

 _C:\Program Files\Mastercam 2021\Mastercam\chooks_